65 Movie and TV Filming Locations You Can Actually Visit

 Mandela: Long Walk to Freedom

 Plenty of real locations from Nelson Mandela’s life were used in this powerful biopic.
 Locations you can visit include his cell on Robben Island, Cape Town’s City Hall, and the Palace of Justice in Pretoria.
 The interior of Robben Island Prison was reconstructed at Cape Town Film Studios, as the real prison is now a museum.
 Mandela’s childhood village in Transkei was filmed in the Drakensberg in KwaZulu-Natal province.
-Don’t miss these 15 inspirational and uplifting quotes from Nelson Mandela.

 Although it was set in Vienna, the onscreen rivalry between composers Mozart and Salieri played out almost entirely in Prague, Czech Republic.
 The Mala Strana provided an atmospheric area of winding streets and medieval architecture for an authentic period backdrop with market scenes being filmed in Maltese Square.
 The film begins in the 18th-century Invalidovna hospital in the Karlin area of Prague.
 Mozart’s house and the Emperor’s Palace are both located in Hradcany Square.
 The Estates Theater at Havirska Street was the set for the opera scenes and was the real-life venue for Mozart’s final performance.